 A systematic review of 40 articles found that migrant women from low and middle income countries have higher levels of perinatal mental illness than non-migrant women.
 Across 17 quantitative studies, the prevalence of any depressive disorder was 31% and the prevalence of major depressive disorders was 17%.
 Migration is already a hallmark of the 21st […]

-Join and keep up to date on all new developments in the field.
+Subscribe and keep up to date on all new developments in the field.
 There is no cost.
-We send a weekly newsletter to report on new research, new case studies and reports we receive from network members.
+We send a weekly newsletter to report on new research, new case studies and reports we receive from innovators.